Bard Prison Initiative

 - Coxsackie Correctional Facility in Coxsackie

 - Woodbourne Correctional Facility in Woodbourne

-Faculty interested in teaching for BPI can apply by submitting a CV and a brief letter of interest that should include a list of courses taught, an indication of which prisons are within commuting distance, and a note about which semester or semesters they are available through Interfolio.com at: http://apply.interfolio.com/46163
+Faculty interested in teaching for BPI can apply by submitting a CV with a current email address and a brief letter of interest that should include a list of courses taught, an indication of which prisons are within commuting distance, and a note about which semester or semesters you are available through Interfolio.com at: http://apply.interfolio.com/46163

 Review of applications is ongoing, as course needs vary from semester to semester.
 The BPI administration will contact applicants when there is an opening that matches their subject area and availability.

 Bard College is an equal opportunity employer and we welcome applications from those who contribute to the diversity of our faculty.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, mental, or physical disability, age, sexual orientation, gender identity, national origin, familial status, veteran status, or genetic information.
 Bard is committed to providing access, equal opportunity, and reasonable accommodation for all individuals in employment practices, services, programs, and activities.